cmhh/dockershowcase/README.md

 # `dashboard`

 This example shows a very basic of a containerised R Shiny application.
-The specific example here is [Stasts NZ Data Portal](https://github.com/StatisticsNZ/data_portal).
+The specific example here is [Stats NZ Data Portal](https://github.com/StatisticsNZ/data_portal).
 The application reads a configuration on start-up, so, like the `ianz` example, can be redeployed with different sets of inputs.

 ![](img/dashboard.png)